- Campus screens

 - AVP External Relations Joanne Curry

-- Former president Michael Stevenson, acting dean John Smith
+- Former president Andrew Petter, acting dean Terry Smith

 Where possible, refer to a student’s major or program and then, if appropriate, the faculty or school.